KFreon/KaelsKabbage/content/posts/25-blazor-net5/index.md

 ## Generally flakey
 VS gives up when I rename a `.razor` file, requiring a "turn it off and back on again".
 This also happens every time I add a code-behind file for razor.
-The CSS intellisense is a bit out of date (could be fixable, haven't dug) along with some of the built in components.
+The CSS intellisense is a bit out of date (could be fixable, I haven't dug) along with some of the built in components.
 `InputText` is an `input` set to text along with extra defaults and config, but it's intellisense doesn't support `placeholder`, BUT you can just put it there and it'll work correctly.

 # CSS